Peanut (1 piece)

 Exercise Regularly

-Engage in regular physical activity such as walking or cycling, which can improve insulin sensitivity.
+Engage in regular physical activity, such as walking or light stretching, which can help manage blood sugar levels.

 Monitor Timing